Virginia General Assembly session hits midpoint with House, Senate on markedly different paths

 A Senate committee killed Republican bills to require voters to show photo identification at the polls.

 Taxes.
-Though the state’s two-year budget has yet to come up for a vote, the House has approved measures that would authorize all of Youngkin’s tax-cut proposals: Doubling the standard deduction, one-time rebates for taxpayers, exempting the first $40,000 of military retiree pay, suspending an increase in the gasoline tax and eliminating the full 2½-cent tax on groceries.
+Though the state’s two-year budget has yet to come up for a vote, the House has approved measures that would authorize all of Youngkin’s tax-cut proposals: Doubling the standard deduction, one-time rebates for taxpayers, exempting the first $40,000 of military retiree pay, suspending an increase in the gasoline tax and eliminating the full 2.5 percent tax on groceries.

 The Senate has been more cautious.
-While that chamber passed a measure to address the grocery tax, it only did away with the state’s 1½-cent portion, leaving a 1-cent local portion in place.
+While that chamber passed a measure to address the grocery tax, it only did away with the state’s 1.5 percent portion, leaving a 1 percent local portion in place.
 The Senate also punted the standard deduction question to next year so it can be studied.

 Abortion.
 House Republicans approved two bills: HB212 would require “informed consent” before a woman can undergo an abortion, requiring the state to come up with language that health-care providers would have to distribute to their patients.
 And HB304 would require doctors to work to save the life of any fetus that was born alive after an attempted abortion.